 - 'Lifting the Lid on Bacteria': Designing ambient communications to improve hygiene in primary school toilets (Dr Catherine Stones)

-- The impact of information design on the quality of bowel preparation for colonoscopy screening (Dr Maria Lonsdale)
+- The impact of information design on the quality of bowel preparation for colonoscopy screening (Professor Maria Lonsdale)

 - Trials Engagement in Children and Adolescents (TRECA) (Dr Catherine Stones)

 - Acting on the Margins: Arts as Social Sculpture (Dr Tang Tang and Dr Paul Wilson)